jbasen/Crestron-Shelly/README.md

 V23.1 - Minimizes header size of messages sent to Shelly TRV to minimize chance of having messages split into multiple packets which will trigger a firmware bug.

+V24 - Adds support for new products released by Shelly including PRO 3EM, PRO EM, PRO EM Add-On Switch PRO Dual Roller PM, Support for Plus 2PM in cover mode, support for new Bluetooth Button and Bluetooth Door/Window Sensor, and possibly one or two others that I don't specifically remember.
+To use the Bluetooth Button and Bluetooth door/window sensor you need to run the scripts I have supplied on the Shelly device that is acting as a gateway.
+These scripts must be customized with the IP address of the crestron processor and the port that is specified in the Shelly comm manager for receiving messages.